Resending to unopens

 Note: while resending to unopens can increase an already-sent email’s chance of landing in the inbox, we suggest you use it sparingly.
 Resending every email can increase your unsubscribes and marked spam, and impact the overall deliverability of your emails.

-Step 3: (Optional) Cancel the resend
+Step 3: Cancel the resend (optional)

-Go back to the email
+Go back to the email in My Emails

-Click the three dots (…)
+Click the three-dot menu (...)

 Select Unschedule

-After the Resend
+After the resend

 Total opens and clicks